jiaomeizhou/fire-Unet-NDWS/README.md

 Using Unet, TransUnet, AttentionUnet, etc. for Wild Fire Spread Prediction

 ## Data
+The original Next Day Wildfire Spread dataset can be downloaded from [here](https://www.kaggle.com/fantineh/next-day-wildfire-spread).

 The extended 2012-2023 dataset can be downloaded from Kaggle [here](https://www.kaggle.com/datasets/bronteli/next-day-wildfire-spread-north-america-2012-2023).

 ## References and Acknowledgements